wlonk/arcadia/rules/petition.rst

    Fairies *always* have leverage over any mortal they talk with.

+.. todo:: Example:

-.. todo:: Add example of petition.
+   Add example of petition.